 The law school does not discriminate on the basis of a disability.
-Any information applicant's concerning an provided during the admissions process is voluntary or optional and is maintained in accordance with laws relating confidentiality.
-The law school uses this information only for the purpose of overcoming past performance difficulties that the students may have experienced due to disabilities as reflected in their No limitations are academic records. placed on the number or proportion of persons with disabilities who may be admitted or enrolled.
-In order to provide the accommodations on a timely basis, it is recommended that new students inform the law school of the need accommodations well in advance of their matriculation.
+Any information concerning an applicant's disability provided during the admissions process is voluntary or optional and is maintained in accordance with laws relating to confidentiality.
+The law school uses this information only for the purpose of overcoming past performance difficulties that the students may have experienced due to disabilities as reflected in their academic records.
+No limitations are placed on the number or proportion of persons with disabilities who may be admitted or enrolled.
+In order to provide the accommodations on a timely basis, it is recommended that new students inform the law school of the need for accommodations well in advance of their matriculation.